mirzalazuardi/hometime_reservation/README.md

 ### PUT|PATCH /api/v1/reservations

-expected result it will not return anything (204 No Content)
+expected result it will not return anything (204 No Content), if there any error there should be an error key

 ## Run spec